Car Tetris: packing your car for uni

 This layer can't be packed on the day you're supposed to arrive at your halls.
 You're going to need at least a couple of days before the your move to uni to get things in labelled boxes and stacked in a pile.

 It's a good idea at this point to cover all the boxes with big, soft things like duvets, bags of clothing and pillows.
 This layer will hold everything together and help pad any gaps you have, making a good base for the next layers.

 Random and breakable

 Lamps, shower caddies, desk organisers - all the oddly shaped stuff that doesn't fit anywhere else and could get broken by heavier things.
 It could be you're looking at a load of loose objects that can't go in boxes, so use the layer below (duvet and blankets) to pack them in and stop them shifting too much.

-- Put everything in boxes and stack them in a pile that's roughly the size of the space you have in the car.
+- Nerd tip: put everything in boxes and stack them in a pile that's roughly the size of the space you have in the car.
 When you're happy that it fits and things aren't getting crushed, number the boxes with the layer they belong in.
 On the day you have to pack the car, you can then put the boxes in their perfect position.

-- Make 1 box your designated first night box.
+- Make one box your designated first-night-at-uni box.
 It needs to go in first, so it can be put high up on a shelf immediately, so you at least know where your essentials are.
 Things to include: toothbrush, toothpaste, PJs, phone charger, rum, pants, socks.